 In this procedure, the terms are defined as follows:

 a.
-Business.gov.nl: a digital platform initiated by the Ministry of Economic Affairs together with its Cooperating Partners offering entrepreneurs and aspiring entrepreneurs access to information from and transactions with different levels and organizations of government and other public and private organizations broadly speaking;
+Business.gov.nl: a digital platform initiated by the Ministry of Economic Affairs and Climate Policy together with its Cooperating Partners offering entrepreneurs and aspiring entrepreneurs access to information from and transactions with different levels and organizations of government and other public and private organizations broadly speaking;

 b.
 Cooperating Partners: the organizations which, in their customer service, give access to Business.gov.nl:

 Netherlands Chamber of Commerce,